tendenci/tendenci/THEMING.md

 - When we close elements, we add a comment indicating the class of the element that is being closed, like `<!-- /.header -->`
 - We have similar comments around our block tags.
 - We have our block name in our `{% endblock %}` tag.
 This is not required, but strongly recommended when there is lots of content between the start and end of the tag.
-- We are using the `theme_include` tag to bring in our header and footer templates.
+- We are using the `include` tag to bring in our header and footer templates.
 The names of these templates are wrapped with double quotes like `"header.html"`.

 #### extra_body tag